Wondering if you should publish your book with IngramSpark, and what the competitive advantage in doing so will be?

 So why use IngramSpark, and what are the primary differences between the two?

-Here are the biggest areas of difference between IngramSpark and Amazon:
+Here are the biggest differences between IngramSpark and KDP:

 - The cost of color print books.
 Amazon is more expensive.